 The Momentum Principle is ideal for determining depths and locations of hydraulic jumps.
 Think of this as a contest between the upstream guys and the downstream guys.
 Each team attempting to push the other out of the pipe.
 The contest usually ends up a tie, somewhere in the middle.

 The procedure computes momentum (M) at certain points along the pipe, say every 5 feet.
 One for the subcritical profile (M1), and one for the supercritical profile (M2).
 Both at the same reach locations.
 As we move along downstream in the pipe, these momentums are compared to each other.
-When M1 > = M2, it is established that a hydraulic jump must occur between these two points.
+When M1 > = M2, it is established that a hydraulic jump must occur at this point.

 Momentum, M1, of the subcritical profile must be greater than or equal to the momentum, M2, of the supercritical profile.